-Since school dances are a privilege, a student may lose the privilege of attending the next dance or dances if the student is not in good standing.
+Since school dances are a privilege, a student may lose the privilege of attending the next dance and future dances if the student is not in good standing.
 This includes but is not limited to students who:

 - 1. Have three or more in-school suspensions, - 2.
-More than 1 day of out-of-school suspensions from school, - 3.
-Violation of alcohol, illegal drugs, dab pens, etc, - 4.
+More than 1 day of out-of-school suspensions from school, participation/practice when they are serving a detention or suspension.

+- 3. Violation of alcohol, illegal drugs, dab pens, etc., - 4.
 Weapons violation, - 5.
 Vandalism or destroying property, - 6.
 Attendance that is in violation of the ISD truancy policy.